progress/DataDirect-Code-Samples/Autonomous REST Configurations/AlphaVantage/README.md

 ## AlphaVantage Configuration Notes

 ### Get Your License Key
-a.
-You can get Alphavantage API key from [here](https://www.alphavantage.co/support/#api-key) for free.
+1. You can get Alphavantage API key from [here](https://www.alphavantage.co/support/#api-key) for free.

 ### Notes
-a.
-Replace apikey `demo` with your own apikey.
+2. Replace apikey `demo` with your own apikey.

-b.
-If you are using free API key - you are limited to 500 calls/day.
+3. If you are using free API key - you are limited to 500 calls/day.